OURadar/SimRadar/README.md

 -----------------------------

 A dedicated project SimRadar, which is a Mac OS X implemtation of visualization and graphical user interface, is included.
 It demonstrates how to wrap the framework in Objective-C. There is currently no plan to make this a full-fledge application that allows users to access all simulation parameters through the GUI.

-### Sparkle Framework ####

-The Sparkle framework is not included as part of the git package simply because it is developed and maintained by a third party (http://sparkle-project.org).
-The latest release can be downloaded from the official website but the version that is used with this software can be obtained from http://arrc.ou.edu/~boonleng/Sparkle.framework.zip.
-The extracted folder Sparkle.framework should go into the **SimRadar** project folder.